What are Universal Background Checks?

-In November 2014, Washington State voters overwhelmingly passed Initiative 594, making theirs the first state to close the background check loophole by a popular vote.
-Washington’s choice to require background checks on all gun sales closed a gap that legally allowed criminals and other dangerous people to go to “private sellers” at gun shows, on the internet, and elsewhere to buy guns with no background check and no questions asked.
+In November 2014, Washington State voters overwhelmingly passed Initiative 594, making Washington the first state to close the background check loophole by a popular vote.
+Today, 18 states require background checks on at least some private sales.

 Background Checks Save Lives

 The simple fact is that states with a strong background check system see far lower rates of specific types of gun violence compared to those with a background check loophole.
 According to Everytown for Gun Safety, states with universal background checks see:

 - 46% fewer women shot to death by intimate partners

 - 48% fewer law enforcement officers killed with handguns

 Additionally, researchers at Johns Hopkins University found that after Missouri repealed its background check law, the state’s murder rate increased by 14 percent with 49-68 additional murders per year attributed to the repeal of the law.